BrenPatF/powershell_utils/TrapitUtils/README.md

-# powershell_utils/TrapitUtils
+# Trapit - PowerShell Unit Testing Utilities Module
 <img src="png/mountains.png">

-> Powershell Trapit Unit Testing Utilities module
+> The Math Function Unit Testing design pattern, implemented in PowerShell

-:hammer_and_wrench: :detective:
+:detective: :hammer_and_wrench:

-This module contains utility functions for unit testing following [The Math Function Unit Testing Design Pattern](https://brenpatf.github.io/2023/06/05/the-math-function-unit-testing-design-pattern.html).
-The first one supports the design pattern for testing in any language:
+This module supports [The Math Function Unit Testing Design Pattern](https://brenpatf.github.io/2023/06/05/the-math-function-unit-testing-design-pattern.html), a design pattern that can be applied in any language, and is here implemented in PowerShell.
+The module name is derived from 'TRansactional API Testing' (TRAPIT), and the 'unit' should be considered to be a transactional unit.
+The pattern avoids microtesting, is data-driven, and fully supports multi-scenario testing and refactoring.

-- `Write-UT_Template` creates a template for the JSON input file required by the design pattern, based on CSV files specifying the structure.
-The template file includes scenarios that may be assigned against category sets, with placeholder records to be updated manually
+The PowerShell Trapit module provides a generic driver program for PowerShell unit testing, with test data read from an input JSON file, results written to an output JSON file, and all specific test code contained in a callback function passed to the driver function.

-The two other entry-point functions are for testing powershell programs, and automating the running of Oracle PL/SQL unit tests, respectively:
+Unit test results are formatted by a JavaScript program that takes the JSON output results file as its input, [Trapit - JavaScript Unit Tester/Formatter](https://github.com/BrenPatF/trapit_nodejs_tester), and renders the results in HTML and text formats.

-- `Test-Format` is the powershell version of the unit testing driver program required by the design pattern, using JSON files for input scenarios, and writing results in HTML and text formats via a JavaScript formatter
+The module also provides two utilities for more general use:

-- `Test-FormatDB` automates the running of Oracle PL/SQL unit tests and formatting of the results via the JavaScript formatter
+- One generates a template for the JSON input file used by the design pattern, based on simple input CSV files, and this can be used for unit testing in any language

-Within this design pattern, unit test results are formatted by a JavaScript program that takes a JSON output results file as its input: [Trapit - JavaScript Unit Tester/Formatter](https://github.com/BrenPatF/trapit_nodejs_tester).
+- The other automates the running of Oracle PL/SQL unit tests and formatting of the results via the JavaScript formatter

 This blog post, [Unit Testing, Scenarios and Categories: The SCAN Method](https://brenpatf.github.io/2021/10/17/unit-testing-scenarios-and-categories-the-scan-method.html) provides guidance on effective selection of scenarios for unit testing.

-There is an extended Usage section below that illustrates the use of the powershell utilities, along with the JavaScript program, for unit testing, by means of two examples.
-The Unit Testing section also uses them in testing the pure function, Get-UT_TemplateObject, which is called by Write-UT_Template.
+There is an extended Usage section below that illustrates the use of the PowerShell utilities, along with the JavaScript program, for unit testing, by means of two examples.
+The Unit Testing section also uses them in testing the pure function, Get-UT_TemplateObject, which is called by the API that generates the template JSON file.

 # In This README...
 [&darr; Background](#background)<br />